Utah is such an amazing state to take a road trip through. A Utah road trip is the perfect opportunity to check out a wide diversity of adventures.

 Related: Ultimate Guide to Bryce Canyon

-You don’t need a lot of time to explore Bryce but it is definitely worth the detour to see the beautiful hoodoo spires jutting out from the canyon floor.
+You don’t need a lot of time to explore Bryce but it is worth the detour to see the beautiful hoodoo spires jutting out from the canyon floor.

 RVing + Camping Tip: Again, just like Zion, camping inside the park is great and there are RV parks right outside the national park, however, you might want to look into camping at Escalante Petrified Forest State Park or the free camping off Highway 12 called Hole in the Rock, which is the dirt road you take to get to Zebra Slot Canyon.